The Picture Frame: Story of a Fiasco

 Notice I said “car”, not SUV, pickup or van.
 My dad drove a Saturn sedan barely big enough to fit our family.
-Even with the backseat pull down, the Plexiglas had a good two feet hanging out.
+Even with the backseat pulled down, the Plexiglas had a good two feet hanging out.
 And because it was so big and flat, it acted like a sail.
 Driving halfway across the parking lot, it was obvious that it would either snap or fly away before we got back to the office.

 “You’re going to have to hold it down,” said my dad.

-I climbed into the backseat and lay along slot alongside/on top of the sheet, with my legs in the backseat and my head in the truck.
-Once we were secure, my dad pulled out on the Saginaw Highway.
+I climbed into the backseat and lay alongside/on top of the sheet, with my legs in the backseat and my head in the truck.
+Once we were secure, my dad pulled out onto Saginaw Highway.
 His office was just down the street, but it was a five-lane highway the whole way.
 As he accelerated to 55 mph, the sheet started to wobble and flap.
 The power of the wind was strong, like the sailing ships of old.
 I started to wonder if the Plexiglas would fly out the back of the truck, taking me with it.
-Sure there were bungee cords holding the trunk shot, but the sheer energy in the Plexiglas would be no match for some glorified rubber bands.
+Sure there were bungee cords holding the trunk shut, but the sheer energy in the Plexiglas would be no match for some glorified rubber bands.